Station Name: HADLOW ROAD

 OS Grid Ref: SJ331773

-Date of visit: 8.4.2005
+Date of visit: 8.4.2005 and 28.5.2017

 Hadlow Road was situated on the east side of its namesake which the line crossed by means of a level crossing.
 It served the village of Willaston a short distance to the north.
-The station was provided with a substantial brick built building which included a two storey house for the station master.
-Facilities included a booking office, a waiting room and a lamp room used
+The branch was a single track line but a passing loop was provided at Hadlow Road.
+A substantial brick built building which included a two storey house for the station master waxs provided on the down side of the line (Hooton direction).
+Facilities included a booking office, a waiting room and a lamp room used by railway staff to replenish signal lamps with oil.
+At the time of opening there were no facilities on the up side platform (Parkgate direction).

 At the time of opening passenger services mostly ran between Hooton and Parkgate with some services continuing on to Birkenhead Monks Ferry.